3DLab-DLP/jap/README.md

   * #define STP_PER_MM - number of steps per millimeter for your Z-axis
   * #define ACCEL_STP - acceleration in steps per second per second
   * #define ZBUTTON_STEP - minimum number of steps when Z-axis control button is pressed

+  P.S.
+Jumper or normally closed endstop needed on Z+